|

 In

-details needed to make the pan-death process as
+make the pan-death process as ideal as possible

-ideal as possible for the Death Journeyer and
+for the Death Journeyer and all the people close

 (return